Game-Based Social and Emotional Learning for High School English Class – Part Two

 THE FINAL PROJECT: DESIGN YOUR MUSEUM

-“I liked the Museum of Me because it allowed me to look back into my past and speak about how it formed my identity.”
+- "I liked Museum of Me because it allowed me to look back into my past and speak about how it formed my identity."

 We designed the Museum of Me unit as a demonstration project to showcase how games can be integrated into meaningful classroom learning in a way that provides engaging and collaborative discussions with teens.
 The pilot run of the unit showed us that students found it to be both enjoyable and interesting.
 Even more important, they said it gave them the ability to learn not only a lot about themselves but their peers as well.
 And, they even said it was cool! (whew!)